moorepants/dissertation/davisbicycle.rst

 -----------

 Rigid rider models are often employed in single track vehicle research but the rider has been rigidified very few times in experimental work.
-This potentially problematic as the rigid rider assumption is a large one. :cite:`Stassen1973` made use of a rider brace in their bicycle simulator to prevent rider lean.
+This is potentially problematic as the rigid rider assumption is a large one.
+:cite:`Stassen1973` made use of a rider brace in their bicycle simulator to prevent rider lean.  :cite:`Eaton1973` rigidified his motorcyclists' torso and performed several perturbation tests with the rider's hands off the handlebars!
-:cite:`Eaton1973` rigidified his motorcyclists' torso and performed several perturbation tests with the rider's hands off the handlebars!
-He found it difficult to identifying the linear modes of motion. :cite:`Doyle1987` comments on the utility of rigidifying the rider which was very in line with his techniques to simplify the system, but he left the rider free to move in his experiments.
+He found it difficult to identifying the linear modes of motion.
+:cite:`Doyle1987` comments on the utility of rigidifying the rider which was an example of his techniques to simplify the system, but he left the rider free to move in his experiments.
 Jim Papadopolous has been a proponent of using recumbent bicycles in studies due to the natural rigidification of the rider.
-His thoughts and the difficulties we had in the studies from Chapters :ref:`delftbicycle` and :ref:`motioncapture` influenced my decision of restricting the rider's motion.
+His thoughts and the difficulties we had in the studies from Chapters :ref:`delftbicycle` and :ref:`motioncapture` influenced my decision to restrict the rider's motion.

 I constructed a harness such that the rider was rigidified as much as possible with respect to the rear frame, :ref:`Figure 11.2<figRigidHarness>`.
 A medical